-To provide hope, connections and support to youth of color ages 17-24 who are refugees, homeless, formerly gang-involved or recently incarcerated allowing them to transform their lives and become contributing members of our community.
+To provide hope, connections and support to youth and young adults of color who may have experienced poverty, trauma, and homelessness, or are refugees from war-torn countries and who have not had a positive support system, allowing them to transform their lives and become involved members of our community.

 Project Legacy provides all services in a safe and loving environment where kinship, community and belonging are the bedrock of our program.

 Project Legacy is unique among other organizations serving former gang members and street involved youth for a number of reasons.
 We have learned that jobs and education are probably about 70% of what youth need to redirect their lives.
 The other 30% is a mixture of therapeutic and support services.
 We require that our youth participate in the development of a positive plan for their future that includes education, career development and therapy to address past trauma.
 We also require that our youth make a commitment to becoming and remaining drug-free.

 In addition to working with gang-affiliated and street-involved youth, we also work with youth who are refugees from war-torn countries or large urban cities.
 These youth struggle with the lack of a positive support system as well as lack of resources.
 Tantamount to our approach is our belief that when youth are surrounded with love, affection, kindness and support, they will heal and flourish.

 Case management that includes access to education, therapy, substance abuse treatment, legal assistance, and job placement services.